functionaldevices-cis/syteline-custom-load-method-examples/README.md

 ## Overview

 The repo contains an IDO and a series of Mongoose forms which can be imported to your Syteline instance, in order to test out the example CLMs which will be convered in the session.
-There are five examples, some of which have multiple variations which are separated in order to fully explain how different functionality works.
+There are four examples, some of which have multiple variations which are separated in order to fully explain how different functionality works.

 ## Setup